chyhsu/issue-search-mcp/README.md

 1. Using the `--url` command-line parameter
 2. Modifying the `JIRA_API_BASE` constant in the `__init__.py` file

+### Authentication

+This MCP server requires authentication with the JIRA-issue-search API using a bearer token:

+1. Provide your user access token using the `--token` command-line parameter
+2. The token will be included in API requests as a bearer token in the Authorization header

 ## Development

 ### Project Structure